Do you dream of working from anywhere?

 How to Market Your Skills

-To start pitching clients, you will first need to find prospective clients in order to sell your skills.
-When starting a VA business, it is a good idea to create a marketing strategy for yourself.
+To start pitching to clients as a contractor for your assistant job, you will first need to find prospective clients in order to sell your skills.
+When starting a virtual assistant business, it is a smart idea to create a marketing strategy for yourself.
 This may include how you will use social media, your network, and more.

-Many VAs use social media for marketing themselves.
-Some choose to offer general VA services, and others specialize in things such as coding, web design, course creation, social media management, and more.
+Many VAs use social media for marketing themselves in this assistant job.
+Some choose to offer general virtual assistant services, and others specialize in things such as coding, web design, course creation, social media management, and more.

 When using social media, you can join Facebook groups for VA’s and remote workers, influencers, and more.